-Health concerns brought forward to Campus Living will be documented on the resident's account for tracking purposes.
+Health concerns brought forward to Campus Living may be documented.

 Campus Living processes may be adjusted in order to comply with government and Public Health regulations.
-Processes may include but are not limited to: office hours, payment options, move in and out procedures, common space capacity, visitors, and meal plan.
+Processes may include but are not limited to: office hours, payment options, and move in and out procedures, common space capacity, visitors, and meal plans.